-- (1) During the initial stages of the restoration ERCOT will coordinate the Black Start restoration effort by monitoring the implementation of each TO's Black Start Plan, providing system status information, and facilitating communication between Market Participants.
-ERCOT will also monitor the changes in generation conditions, restoration of transmission lines, and any Load that is re-energized.
-The ERCOT hotline or available backup communications will periodically be used to communicate simultaneously with the Market Participants on a periodic basis assuming communication is possible. - (2) System status conditions that should be surveyed include, but are not limited to: - (a) Communication Facilities; - (b) Transmission System; - (c) Generating System; - (d) Fuel Supplies; and - (e) Any other significant conditions which might affect restoration - (3) ERCOT System Operators should be sure that each TO is successfully implementing their Black Start Plan and each Generation Resource is successfully implementing their written procedures for preparing their plants to be energized during Black Start restoration.
-ERCOT System Operators will direct mutual assistance by utilizing the Black Start map and contacting the Market Participants most able to provide the assistance. - (4) Before synchronization of inter-company islands ERCOT will designate the entity responsible for frequency control in the combined islands.
-Initially this may be a single plant.
-As the restoration effort progresses, ERCOT will work to combine islands in such a way as to restore frequency control of one of the QSEs.
-As inter-company islands are synchronized ERCOT will approve the addition of generation and Load to the system.
-No additions should be made without that approval.
+- (1) During the initial stages of the restoration ERCOT will coordinate the Black Start restoration effort by monitoring the implementation of each TO's Black Start plan, providing ERCOT System status information, and facilitating communication between the Market Participants.
+ERCOT will also monitor the changes in Resource conditions, restoration of transmission lines, and any load that is re-energized.
+The ERCOT Hotline or available backup communications will periodically be used to communicate simultaneously with the Market Participants on a periodic basis assuming communication is possible. - (2) System status conditions that should be surveyed include, but are not limited to: - (a) Communication facilities; - (b) Transmission system; - (c) Generating system; - (d) Fuel supplies; and - (e) Any other significant conditions which might affect restoration. - (3) ERCOT System Operators should be sure that each TO is successfully implementing their Black Start plan and each Generation Resource is successfully implementing their written procedures for preparing their Generation Resources to be energized during Black Start restoration.
+ERCOT System Operators will direct mutual assistance by utilizing the Black Start map and contacting the Market Participants most able to provide the assistance.

+(4) Before synchronization of intercompany Islands ERCOT will designate the entity responsible for frequency control in the combined Islands.
+Initially this may be a single Generation Resource.
+As the restoration effort progresses, ERCOT will work to combine Islands in such a way as to restore frequency control of one of the QSEs representing Generation Resources.
+As Inter-company Islands are synchronized ERCOT will approve the addition of generation and load to the ERCOT System.
+No additions shall be made without that approval.